JK Rowling illustrated manuscript sells for $467,000 at auction

-LONDON A rare book hand-written and -illustrated by "Harry Potter" author J.K.
+LONDON (Reuters) - A rare book hand-written and -illustrated by "Harry Potter" author J.K.
 Rowling sold for $467,000 at auction in London on Tuesday, at the lower end of its estimated price range.

 "The Tales of Beedle the Bard" is one of six copies that Rowling made as presents to those who helped bring her magical world of wizards and witches to life.